dms-vep/SARS-CoV-2_KP.3.1.1_spike_DMS/library_design/README.md

 The pipeline also counts the number of unique occurrences on the tree (number of substitutions, not alignment counts) of each amino-acid mutation from the pre-built UShER tree.
 These UShER mutation counts are done both for all SARS-CoV-2 clades, and for just the "recent" clades specified under `usher_recent_clades` in [config.yaml](config.yaml).

-Information about the GISAId alignment counts, the overall UShER mutation counts, and the recent-clade UShER mutation counts is aggregated by the pipeline in the file [results/mutation_stats.csv](results/mutation_stats.csv).
+Information about the GISAID alignment counts, the overall UShER mutation counts, and the recent-clade UShER mutation counts is aggregated by the pipeline in the file [results/mutation_stats.csv](results/mutation_stats.csv).

 #### Identify mutations to target and sites to saturate
 The pipeline then identifies the mutations to target, as follows: